 All playground areas need to incorporate protective surfacing of some kind.
 Grass and dirt will not be enough to ensure playground safety because it wears easily due to various environmental factors.
 Concrete, asphalt, and carpeting- unless it has been specifically tested- is also inappropriate for playgrounds as they provide no shock absorption.
 There are two different categories of surfacing to choose from, and the type of playground, the age of users, and environmental conditions will all determine which of these is the most appropriate option.

 Unitary materials are usually made up of rubber mats, tiles, or smaller components that are bound together to form a unitary surface.
 There is a wide range of unitary materials that all have different ASTM ratings from a variety of manufacturers.
 Some of these materials need to be installed over a hard surface.
 Darker colored surfacing can pose a risk of burn injuries when they become too hot, so weather and shading need to be taken into consideration when choosing colors.
-Unitary materials can also be easily repaired with Rebinder™ by any maintenance worker or handyman.
+Examples of unitary surfacing are: Poured in place rubber, bonded rubber, rubber tiles, and synthetic turf.

 Loose-Fill Surfacing Materials